DavidTausend/pokemon-memory-cards-game/README.md

 ### Acknowledgments

-- My Mentor,[Matt Bodden](https://github.com/MattBCoding): For his invaluable guidance, feedback, and support throughout the project.
+- My Mentor,[Matt Bodden](https://github.com/MattBCoding): Immense gratitude for his invaluable guidance, insightful feedback, and continuous support throughout the project.

+- Code Institute Tutors and Staff: Thanks for their expertise and assistance, offering crucial support and resources for the project's development.

+- Online Coding Communities: Appreciation for the knowledge and solutions shared on platforms like Stack Overflow and GitHub, aiding in problem-solving.

+- Graphic and Audio Resource Contributors: Recognition for their artistic talents that added engaging dimensions to the game.

+- Open Source Contributors: Acknowledgment of their shared resources and code snippets that enhanced the game's features.

+- Personal Learning and Development: Acknowledgment of the growth and learning achieved, thanking all who contributed to this journey.

 [Back to Top ^](#introduction)